Emergency Fund Calculator India – Your Financial Safety Net

 Emergency Fund vs Investments: Which Comes First?

 Always build your emergency fund before making discretionary investments.
 This is a non-negotiable financial planning principle.
 Without a fund, any market downturn or job scare will force you to redeem investments, breaking the compounding cycle at the worst moment.
 If you are also managing home loan EMIs, our guide on home loan prepayment vs SIP investing helps you decide how to split your monthly surplus.
 Once your fund is fully built, redirect your monthly savings toward your SIP using our SIP Calculator, and consider a Step-Up SIP to accelerate wealth building as your income grows.
+For the complete guide covering the 3-6-12 month rule, what expenses to include, instrument selection, and how to build from scratch on a tight budget, read the emergency fund planning guide for Indian households - with formulas, worked examples and instrument comparisons.

 Emergency Fund by Employment Type in India